📝 Food safety and HACCP · ⏱️ 4 min read

 The biggest waste culprits in your kitchen

-Before you adjust routines, you need to know where your money is disappearing.
-These four points cause 80% of all waste:
+Before you adjust routines, you need to know where your money's vanishing.
+These four areas cause 80% of all waste:

 • Poor storage: wrong temperature, no FIFO (first in, first out)